 How you take notes can affect how much information you’re able to recall.
-You can make reviewing course information less stressful by learning how to integrate traditional techniques for taking notes with the technological accessibility of note-taking applications.
+You could make reviewing course information less stressful by learning how to integrate traditional techniques for taking notes with the technological accessibility of note-taking applications.

 Styles of Note-Taking

-- Outlines - A familiar way of taking notes in college is by outlining.
+Outlines: A familiar way of taking notes in college is by outlining.
 This method allows you to create a hierarchy of points highlighting the main topics and their supporting facts.

-- Flowcharts - Using boxes and lines for connecting chains of events, processes or interlocking ideas is a more visual way of understanding the subject matter.
+Flowcharts: Using boxes and lines for connecting chains of events, processes or interlocking ideas is a more visual way of understanding the subject matter.

 Tips For Taking Notes